What Is the LLM Context Window?

 Conclusion

-LLM context window optimization is not a fad โ it's the future of search visibility.
+LLM context window optimization is not a fad—it’s the future of search visibility.
 As AI-powered answers become the default way people find information, your ability to deliver the right answer in the right format determines whether you get cited or ignored.

 Start by auditing your top pages.
 Are they front-loaded with answers?
 Do they contain explicit Q&A?
 Is schema in place?
 If not, you’re leaving traffic and leads on the table.
 For a complete framework covering schema, content strategy, and AI agent integration, dive into the